Fundanna cannabis business equity crowdfunding review

-Fundanna is a brand of truCrowd, a Chicago-based crowdfunding portal that connects cannabis startups and small business owners with accredited and nonaccredited investors from around the world.
-Unlike other crowdsourcing platforms, Fundanna specializes in serving startup cannabis business.
+Fundanna is a brand of truCrowd, a Chicago-based crowdfunding portal that connects cannabis startups and small business owners with accredited and unaccredited investors from around the world.
+Unlike other crowdsourcing platforms, Fundanna specializes in serving startup cannabis businesses.

 By crowdfunding through Fundanna, cannabis businesses can specify a target amount to raise in exchange for equity.
-The amount you give away depends on the value of your company and the amount you want to raise.
+The amount of equity you sell depends on the value of your company and the amount you want to raise.

-To be eligible for a Fundanna loan, you must own a startup in the cannabis space.
-You are not eligible if you are company outside of the US or an entrepreneur that already reports to the U.S. Security and Exchange Commission (SEC).
+Fundanna only has one strict requirement for businesses: They must be a startup in the cannabis industry.
+You are not eligible if your company is based outside of the US or you are an entrepreneur that already reports to the U.S. Security and Exchange Commission (SEC).

 You are also ineligible if: